gabr1e11/so-simple-theme/en/_posts/2015-04-10-github-pages-first-contact.md

 is ephemeral.

 Without knowing about the existence of my personal blog a esteemed friend of mine was recently sharing with me that he was starting a new blog [Enrique Recarte Blog][6].
-He is an acomplished developer and architect now tasting the goodies and baddies of London's busy life.
+He is an accomplished developer and architect now tasting the goodies and baddies of London's busy life.
 Our conversation was quite interesting and he introduced me to the unknown-until-then GitHub pages service.

 I've been often paying for hosting services to host my website, and although it is usually not expensive, it is always overpaid for the use I make of it.
-Besides it always brings a little bit of overengineering as I tend to use CMSs (Content Management Systems) like Joomla or more recently WordPress.
+Besides it always brings a little bit of over-engineering as I tend to use CMSs (Content Management Systems) like Joomla or more recently WordPress.
 Although these two products are great and have a big and active community around it, it is like using sledgehammers to crack nuts.